javacc21/javacc21/README.md

 ## Assorted Usability Enhancements

 In general, JavaCC 21 has more sensible default settings and is [much more usable out-of-the-box](https://doku.javacc.com/doku.php?id=convention_over_configuration).

+## Robust Up-to-date Python Grammar/Parser

+JavaCC 21 includes a robust, [up-to-date grammar](https://github.com/javacc21/javacc21/blob/master/examples/python/Python.javacc) for the latest stable version of the Python language (3.10) and, like the aforementioned Java grammar, it can be used and adapted in your own projects without any restriction.

 ## JavaCC 21 is actively developed!